Fiono11/decentralized_threshold_signing_service/README.md

 #### Completed Features:
 - ✅ LibP2P relay server with WebSocket transport
-- ✅ Peer discovery system using SS58 addresses
+- ✅ Peer discovery system using SS58 addresses with proof of possession
+- ✅ Cryptographic challenge-response protocol for address registration
-- ✅ Address → Peer ID mapping and storage in relay server
+- ✅ Address → Peer ID mapping and storage in relay server with verification
 - ✅ Browser-based LibP2P client with WebRTC transport
 - ✅ Direct peer communication via WebRTC using libp2p
+- ✅ Mutual proof of possession for peer-to-peer connections
-- ✅ Peer-to-peer message exchange protocol
+- ✅ Peer-to-peer message exchange protocol with identity verification
 - ✅ Docker containerization for relay server and client
 - ✅ Comprehensive automated tests using Playwright
 - ✅ Inline documentation and testing guide